d2r3v/SpeedCoding/README.md

 Up to 100 grams:                               	        	= Rs.
 80/-

-For each additional 100 gram or part thereof    		= Rs.
+For each additional 100 grams or part thereof    		= Rs.
 40/-

 Return the net bill to be paid.